Colophon

 If JavaScript is disabled, the search icon is hidden.

-The handler then presents the <dialog> search pane modally and loads a JSON list of all the documents available on the site.
+The handler presents a modal <dialog> search form and loads a JSON list of all the documents available on the site.

-As the user types in the dialog form, the JavaScript uses the Porter stemming algorithm to find its stem.
+As the user types in the dialog form, the JavaScript uses the Porter stemming algorithm to compute word stems.

 It also loads JSON with all stems with the same initial letter mapped to a list of documents and their rankings.

-The rankings use the BM25 ranking algorithm and are generated by lift while parsing the Mindown documents.
+The rankings use the BM25 ranking algorithm and are generated by lift while parsing Mindown.

 Here's the pattern of JSON files in the search/ subdirectory: